Aftercare

 ➢ The tattoo and surrounding area to remain slightly swollen and red for a week.

-➢ Ink may seep to the surface (this can be wiped off with a clean paper towel).
+➢ Ink or plasma may seep to the surface (this can be wiped off with a clean paper towel).

 ➢ Your tattoo should be fully healed in one month.